Harvey Reid has played and taught guitar for 30 years, was a former national

 It's going to be a single sound when it is done, so let it be

 single sound from the start.
+It's harder, but it is doable.

+Let the recording find its own way.
 I have never known the title of an album before it was started.

 I have never been sure of what songs were going to go on the recording.